cloudmaven/documentation/pages/aws/aws_hipaa.md

   - with the "wide open internet" sense of the second CIDR block
 - Bastion server inbound ip range should match UW / UW Med / etcetera
   - Also differentiate the UW VPN CIDR block
+- Could not give my dog **NG** a PIT name!!!
+- Bastion and **Sprivate** worker: Need more details on the configuration steps!
+  - Enable cloudwatch checkbox?
+- Missing instructions on setting up S3 buckets: For FlowLog and for DataIn

 #### User story